krunch3r76/lc_autolfs/README.md

 # REQUIREMENTS
-the **script** binary (_/usr/bin/script_) from your host should be copied to lfs chroot env and placed in the path at _/sources/bin/_ (**make this directory**) however, if _/sources/bin/_ does not exist, but **script** has been copied into the path elsewhere, that is fine. the source tarbells have been downloaded into /sources (e.g. via the wget script)
+the **script** binary (_/usr/bin/script_) from your host should be copied to lfs chroot env and placed in the path at _/sources/bin/_ (**make this directory**) however, if _/sources/bin/_ does not exist, but **script** has been copied into the path elsewhere, that is fine.

+the source tarbells should have been downloaded into _/sources_ (e.g. via the wget script)

 # INSTALLATION
 use $LFS/sources as the directory in which you wget all the tarbells